 They are in denial because if they lose women, they lose their movement.
 Women have been the drivers of gun control, traditionally, and with more of them coming over to our side, it will put them in desperate straits.
 In truth, as long as Bloomberg is willing to continue single-handedly funding the gun control movement, it’ll continue to harass us and our rights, but without women, harassing us is about all they can hope for.
 They won’t succeed in their real goal, which is the destruction of those rights.

-7 Responses to “Is the Increasing Number of Women in Shooting a Myth?”
+8 thoughts on “Is the Increasing Number of Women in Shooting a Myth?”